montilab/shine-nf/README.md

 computed in parallel etc. If we needed to do this repetitively for the same data and structure, we might define a workflow.
 But what if we want to apply the same method to a dataset with a different structure?
-We would want make defining these workflows to highly efficient.
+We would want to make defining these workflows to highly efficient.

 ```
     ABC